Pwyllgor yr Economi, Masnach a Materion Gwledig

 Yes, there are some things that we have done that haven't landed as well as we would like—for example, work to establish a regional co-operative bank.
 This is taking a lot longer than we thought it would do, just in terms of encouraging partners to prioritise.

 In terms of things like co-operative development, that is beginning now, actually, to get to scale, but it took years to convince people that a co-operative option was something that could be looked at.
-This is what I believe in, personally and politically, because there are tons of evidence from European cities in, say, Spain and Italy, where they do have a more dense, co-operative economy, how it is really good for the community and residents more generally.
+This is what I believe in, personally and politically, because there are tonnes of evidence from European cities in, say, Spain and Italy, where they do have a more dense, co-operative economy, how it is really good for the community and residents more generally.
 So, that is really tricky.

 Then, there's procurement as well.
 There's some stuff that you just can't buy locally or regionally, even.
 You've got to be realistic about it and use influenceable spend but also make sure that you get value for money and all the rest of it.
 You can actually find a way of doing this in a way that's positive.